Hanukkah: Foods

 There is a custom of eating foods fried or baked in oil (preferably olive oil) to commemorate the miracle of a small flask of oil keeping the Second Temple's Menorah alight for eight days.
 Traditional foods include potato pancakes, known as latkes in Yiddish, especially among Ashkenazi families.
 Sephardi, Polish, and Israeli families eat jam-filled doughnuts (פּאָנטשקעס pontshkes), bimuelos (fritters) and sufganiyot which are deep-fried in oil.
-Italkim and Hungarian Jews traditionally eat cheese pancakes known as "cassola" or "cheese latkes".
+Italian Jews and Hungarian Jews traditionally eat cheese pancakes known as "cassola" or "cheese latkes".

 Latkes are not popular in Israel, having been largely replaced by sufganiyot due to local economic factors, convenience and the influence of trade unions.
 Bakeries in Israel have popularized many new types of fillings for sufganiyot besides the traditional strawberry jelly filling, including chocolate cream, vanilla cream, caramel, cappuccino and others.
 In recent years, downsized, "mini" sufganiyot containing half the calories of the regular, 400-to-600-calorie version, have become popular.

 Potato latke frying in hot olive oil.